LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Experiments and Analysis

 \subsubsection{Effectiveness of Weight between Matrix $\bm{A}$ and Matrix $\bm{B}$}

-Throughout the experimental phase, refinements were introduced to the cost weight $w_{B}$ to ascertain the optimal equilibrium between the geometry and motion cost matrix $\bm{A}$, and the GDAN score matrix $\bm{B}$.
+Throughout the experimental phase, refinements were introduced to the cost weight $w_{B}$ to ascertain the optimal equilibrium between the geometry and motion cost matrix $\bm{A}$, and the AMGN score matrix $\bm{B}$.
 A comprehensive assessment was conducted across four distinct levels for $w_{B}$, specifically 0, 1, 2, 3, and 4, as described in Table \ref{weightmatrix}.
+When $w_{B}$ is set to 0, the AMGN module is disabled, meaning the graph structure and associated learned relationships are not utilized.
+Consequently, this configuration yields the lowest tracking performance.
 It was found that when $w_{2}$ was set to 2, the best outcomes were achieved.
 These results underscore the pivotal role played by the cost weight in determining the relative contributions of matrix $\bm{A}$ and matrix $\bm{B}$ to the association process.